hashintel/hash/packages/engine/README.md

 ## Building and Testing
 > The following section assumes execution of commands are from within this directory (i.e. [/packages/engine](/packages/engine) relative to the repository root).
 As such, paths are relative to the folder this README is in.

 Depending on your needs, different dependencies are required.
 Building this project requires the following.

 ### Required dependencies
 * The Rust Compiler
   * We recommend installing and using rustup, following the [instructions on the Rust-Lang website](https://www.rust-lang.org/tools/install)
   * hEngine runs on the Nightly toolchain.
 The version is managed by the [rust-toolchain.toml](./rust-toolchain.toml) file.
 To verify, run `rustup show` from the [engine](.) directory.
 * CMake [3.X.X >= 3.21.2]
-  * CMake installation guidance from the [CMake page](https://cmake.org/install/) or if on MacOS through [brew](https://brew.sh/)
+  * CMake installation guidance from the [CMake page](https://cmake.org/install/) or if on macOS through [brew](https://brew.sh/)
 * a C++ compiler, pkg-config, openssl development files (see [Possible Dependencies and Debugging](#possible-dependencies-and-debugging))
 * For now, you need a pre-compiled _libv8_monolith.a_ accessible under the `$V8_PATH` environment variable
   * The following will produce the necessary files under `~/.v8/vendor` by downloading a precompiled library from a Ruby Gem.
 The `<URL TO GEM>` should be the link to the relevant gem on the [rubyjs/libv8 releases page](https://github.com/rubyjs/libv8/releases/tag/v8.4.255.0)